ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 - `info`
 - `debug`

 Floorplan also allows logging to the Developer Console in the Web browser.
-This can be enabled using the `console_log_level` setting.
+This can be enabled using the `console_log_level` setting, in the same was as the reagular `log_level` setting.

 ```
   console_log_level: info